Last Updated: February 15, 2025

 United States Medical Licensing Examination Test (USMLE)

-The United States Medical Licensing Examination, or USMLE, is a 3-step exam for getting medical licensure to practice in the USA.
+The United States Medical Licensing Examination, or USMLE, is a 3-step exam for medical licensure to practice in the USA.
 The exam assesses a physician's application skills after completing their theoretical study.
 This examination program is owned by the Federation of State Medical Boards and the National Board of Medical Examiners, both non-profit organizations representing state boards of the US and its territories.

 Eligibility for Steps 1 and 2 USMLE